Katherine K. Chen

 Chen, Katherine K. 2009.
 "Authenticity at Burning Man."
 Contexts 8(3): 65-67.Chen, Katherine K. 2008.
 “Bureaucracy” Pp. 99-101 in Encyclopedia of Social Problems.
 Ed.
 Vince Parrillo.
 NJ: Sage.

 Chen, Katherine K. 2008.
 “Oligarchy.”
 Pp. 637-638 in Encyclopedia of Social Problems.
 Ed.
 Vince Parrillo.
 NJ: Sage.

 Regular contributor to orgtheory.net, which attracts up to 1,300 visitors per day from 13 countries.

 Pending publications under peer review

 Chen, Katherine K. "'We Can Network Ourselves': When Can Actors in Strategic Action Fields (SAFs) Coordinate Interorganizational Efforts?"
-Under review at Organization Studies.
-Submitted Dec.
+Revised and resubmit at Organization Studies.
+Originally submitted Dec.
 31, 2012.